 The Manager shall reimburse the County one hundred (100%) percent of salary and overtime expenses for such employees plus thirty (30%) percent of salary for fringe benefits per employee.
 The Manager shall provide such reimbursement on a quarterly calendar basis within thirty (30) days of receipt by the Manager of a County invoice detailing the particular employee, hours worked, hourly rate and benefits.
-The Manager shall have the option to utilize the full-time County employees that are assigned to work at Playland at this specified rate for a maximum of two years from the Management Commencement Date.
-After the two years, the above rate will change and if the Manager desires to continue to utilize the full-time County employees that are assigned to work at Playland, the Manager shall reimburse the County one hundred (100%) percent of salary and overtime expenses for such employees plus one hundred (100%) percent of the County's actual cost for fringe benefits per employee.
+The Manager shall have the option to utilize the full-time County employees that are assigned to work at Playland at this specified rate for a maximum of two years from the Manager desires to continue to utilize the full-time County employees that are assigned to work at Playland, the Manager shall reimburse the County one hundred (100%) percent of salary and overtime expenses for such employees plus one hundred (100%) percent of the County's actual cost for fringe benefits per employee.